-4 General Assembly of 2004 - Decision No.3 - Interpretation of the Internal Regulations.
+4 2004 - General Assembly, Decision N° 3 - Interpretation of the Internal Regulations

-5 Directive 2005/14/EC of the 11th of May 2005.
-This directive has been repealed and replaced by Directive 2009/103/EC enforced on October 27th 2009
+5 Directive 2005/14/EC of 11th May 2005.
+This directive has been repealed and replaced by Directive 2009/103/EC, enforced on 27th October 2009

 Preamble

 - (1) Whereas in 1949 the Working Party on Road Transport of the Inland Transport Committee of the Economic Commission for Europe of the United Nations sent to the Governments of Member States a recommendation6 inviting them to ask insurers covering third party liability risks in respect of the use of vehicles to conclude agreements for the establishment of uniform and practical provisions to enable motorists to be satisfactorily insured when entering countries where insurance against such risks is compulsory. - (2) Whereas this recommendation concluded that the introduction of a uniform insurance document would be the best way to achieve that end and set out the basic principles of agreements to be concluded between insurers in the different countries. - (3) Whereas the Inter-Bureaux Agreement, the text of which was adopted in November 1951 by representatives of the insurers in States which, at the time, had responded favourably to the recommendation, formed the basis of the relationship between these insurers.